 Now, it’s time for garlic.
 Peel the garlic and slice it in half.
 If you don’t remove the core of garlic, it may result in bitterness.
 Add it to the blender, too.

 Cut the onion into 8 slices and add to the blender.

 And finally, peel the cucumber and add half of it to the blender.
 Leave the other half for the topping.

 It’s time to blend all the vegetables at a high speed until it is completely pureed.
 The mixture should be smooth with the desired consistency.

 Add the salt and vinegar to the mixture while blending at a slow speed.
 Then add the olive oil slowly.
 You can taste and add more salt and vinegar if you like.

 Transfer the mixture to a large bowl or jar and cover.
 Refrigerate and serve it cold!
 For serving, drizzle olive oil or a few drops of balsamic vinegar or hot sauce on top.
-Add the diced cucumber, diced green apple, diced onion, diced pepper, croutons (often cubed and seasoned croutons are used to add texture and flavor to salads or as an accompaniment to soups and stews, or eaten as a snack food) on top to garnish.
+Add the diced cucumber, diced green apple, diced onion, diced pepper, croutons (cubes of seasoned croutons are frequently added to salads, soups, and stews to give them texture and flavor.
+They may also be eaten as a snack) on top to garnish.